learn-co-curriculum/phase-3-variable-readme/README.md

 # Variables

-## Objectives
+## Learning Goals

-1. Define a variable.
+- Define a variable
-2. Create and reassign variables.
+- Create and reassign variables
-3. Define pass-by-value as it relates to variables.
+- Define pass-by-value as it relates to variables

 ## Video